Home Blog Inventory carrying costs: what they are, how to calculate, and ways to reduce them

-Inventory carrying costs (or inventory holding costs) refer to the overall expenses associated with holding or carrying items of inventory.
-It’s an umbrella term used to cover these four specific costs:
+Inventory carrying costs (or inventory holding costs) is an umbrella term used to cover these four specific costs:

 1. Capital costs